System Context

 - batch operations,

-All of these execution paths share the same application runtime.
+All of those execution paths use the same application runtime.

-While historically operationally efficient, this model now limits flexibility and scalability.
+Historically, that model was operationally efficient, but it now limits flexibility and scalability.

 Originally, the system functioned as a server-rendered operational interface.